 - Understand your customer journeys for key service delivery moments.

-- Monitor areas of friction and prioritise improvements that will have a positive impact on customer experience.
+- Monitor areas of friction and prioritize improvements that will have a positive impact on customer experience.

-- Minimise manual processes and prioritise digital transformation, giving citizens the ability to interact digitally via self-service.
+- Minimize manual processes and prioritize digital transformation, giving citizens the ability to interact digitally via self-service.
 This will help you:

 - Enable citizens to get answers and complete tasks in real-time

 - Offer service that is on par with the private sector

 - Free up government employees to offer high-touch support to those who need it